Artur-Gar/Conformal-Predictions-Project/README.md

 - `regression/` — conformal prediction for regression (time-series) experiments
   See `regression/README.md` for setup, runs, and outputs.

-- `Project Report.pdf` - outlines the theoretical basis and presents a comprehensive overview of the project.

 Each folder is self-contained and includes its own README with commands and results.

+## Report
+[research_report.pdf](research_report.pdf) - outlines the theoretical basis and presents a comprehensive overview of the research and the results.